 Purpose Documentation: Document the specific purposes for each processing activity and verify they align with GDPR requirements.

-Legal Basis Assessment: Evaluate the legal basis for each processing activity and ensure appropriate documentation and compliance measures.
+Legal Basis Assessment: Evaluate the legal basis for all data processing activities, ensuring each has a valid justification under GDPR Article 6, and ensure appropriate documentation and compliance measures.

-Data Category Classification: Classify all personal data by type, sensitivity level, and applicable protection requirements.
+Data Category Classification: Classify all personal data by type, sensitivity level, and applicable protection requirements, using a structured GDPR data classification framework for sensitive information.

 Data Subject Rights Compliance

-Assess organizational capability to support individual rights under GDPR:
+Assess organizational capability to support individual rights of data subjects under GDPR:

 Correction and Deletion Capabilities: Assess technical and procedural capabilities for correcting inaccurate data and deleting data upon request.

-Consent Management: Review consent collection, recording, and withdrawal processes for compliance with GDPR standards.
+Consent Management: Review consent collection, recording, and withdrawal processes for compliance with GDPR standards, considering whether a dedicated GDPR consent management platform is needed to support scalable, auditable consent handling.

 Objection and Restriction Handling: Evaluate procedures for processing objections to data use and requests for processing restrictions.